 Further generating optimal leads with your blog content will require extensive promotion across virtually all mediums, particularly in social media.

 The content creation process doesn’t end with having content.
 You’ve got to make sure potentially interested audiences can find your content.

 Because these audiences will not reach your content through search engine entries universally, one of the best ways to make sure your pages find the largest audiences possible is through social media promotion.

-Post and share links to your content on Facebook, Twitter, and LinkedIn; create Instagram Stories that promote your newest blog with a quick video of what you can learn from it.
+Post and share links to your content on Facebook, Twitter, and LinkedIn.

 Consider using your blog content in email marketing techniques as well, as this helps promote your business as an active resource within your industry while also keeping existing contacts up-to-date on new offers.